RoundChess/RoundChess/README.md

 # 👋 About

 Hi there, my name is Vetri.
 Thanks for visiting my GitHub profile.
 Here are a few things about me.
 I use GitHub to learn and practice programming by uploading programs.
-Currently, I'm working on "DiseaseDetector.py," a project that analyzes a disease dataset.
+I am currently working on "DiseaseDetector.py," a project that analyzes a disease dataset.
 At the same time, I'm picking new information about machine learning to improve my projects.
 My area of expertise lies in Python, NumPy, and Pandas, but I also have experience in Java.
 On this page, you'll find my GitHub stats and trophies.

 ## 🔭 What I am Currently Working On
 - **DiseaseDetector**: A program that analyzes a disease dataset.